 Women IN Green Forum Youth Trailblazer AWard

 The Youth Trailblazer Award recognizes the contributions of a young leader who has made an outstanding impact in the areas of climate change, sustainable development, and human rights.
 The 2016 Youth Trailblazer Award was sponsored by American Honda Motor Co., Inc.

-Maxine Jimenez, 2015-2016 Senior Action Fellow, University of California, Santa Cruz
+Maxine Jimenez, Senior Action Fellow, Alliance for Climate Education